- English »

 In this dream, Lusa saw herself with a group of prisoners.
 A man with a copy of the Kabbalah then told her that the baby she was expecting was a Jew.
 As Lusa and her husband were Christians, this was an unusual dream, yet it appears to have come true with Teuvo’s birth and his past life memories of being a Jew in a German concentration camp.

-Phobia from a Past Lifetime: Teuvo experienced fear and anxiety when he saw a German uniform, flag or swastika.
+Past Life Phobias from Holocaust: Teuvo experienced fear and anxiety when he saw a German uniform, flag or swastika.
 Teuvo would even stand still with fear at these times.
 In contrast, Teuvo had no fear of British or French flags or uniforms.

 As noted, Barbro Karlen also had a fear of uniforms related to her past life experiences as a Jewish girl in World War II, who was persecuted by the Nazis.